andela-celisha-wigwe/PotatoORM/README.md

 Once you have setup a working database, ensure to have a table in the database.
 Create a table unless already created.

-*Note that the table name must be the same with the desired class.
+* Note that the table name must be the same with the desired class.
 Also the table name must be in lowercase.*

-*The table must have a column named `id` with `int` value type and must be set as the primary key of the table.*

-*Otherwise, some errors might be encountered.*
+* The table must have a column named `id` with `int` value type and must be set as the primary key of the table.
+Otherwise, some errors might be encountered.

 The following simple SQL query will create a `book` table with 4 columns.

 `CREATE TABLE 'book' (id int NOT NULL AUTOINCREMENT PRIMARY, title varchar(255), author varchar(255)), pages int`.

-Once the steps above are completed:

 At this point, the package is ready to communicate with the database and the table.